nkb-bd/wp-plugin-matrix/README.md

 ### Composer Commands (Optional)

-The plugin can optionally use Composer for PHP dependency management:
+While the plugin uses a custom autoloader and doesn't require Composer for its core functionality, you can optionally use Composer for additional PHP dependencies:

 ```bash
 # Install dependencies